scottnorton-io/pci-dss-v4-article-series/rendered-markdown/requirement-07-restrict-access-by-business-need.md

 **Executive Lens**

-Mitigates risk of insider threats and enhances trust with customers and auditors.
+Mitigates risk of insider threats and enhances trust with customers and assessors.

 **Security & Infra Teams Lens**